microsoft/azure-iot-developer-kit/docs/_docs/01-get-started.md

 ![getting-started-driver]({{"/assets/images/getting-started-driver.png" | absolute_url }})

 It should take around 10 minutes to finish installation depending on your Internet speed.
-Once installation is complete, you should see Visual Studio Code and Arduino IDE shortcuts on your desktop.
+Once the installation is complete, you should see Visual Studio Code and Arduino IDE shortcuts on your desktop.

 ### macOS (Preview)